-- 5 nights mid-range hotels in Lhasa and Tsedang and 6 nights camping.
+- Five nights in mid-range hotels in Lhasa and Tsedang and six nights camping.

-- All transfers and sightseeing by private van and supporting vehicle for gears and supplies for group size 4 persons and above.
+- All transfers and sightseeing by private van and supporting vehicle for gears and supplies for group size four persons and above.

-- All camping gears and kitchen equipments including camp set up and breakdown services.
+- All camping gear and kitchen equipment, including camp set up and breakdown services.

 - English speaking local guide.

 - Local Tibetan cook.
-Additional helpers are provided for group size 4 persons and more.
+There are additional helpers provided for group size of four persons and more.

 - Tibet entry permit and all other necessary permits for the trip.